SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 comparison to Quay's open-source health capabilities.
 The list of supported features is also impressive.
-This project fulfills all must-haves defined in this document and overcome project Quay with a production-ready proxy cache feature and more options that the user may use in case of image vulnerability scanning and content validation.
-In addition, Harbor is able to store non-OCI Helm charts via ChartMuseum integration and profits from p2p distribution capabilities via integration of p2p solutions like Kraken and Dragonfly.
+This project fulfills all must-haves defined in this document and overcome project Quay with a production-ready proxy cache feature and more options that the user may use in case of image vulnerability scanning.
+In addition, Harbor profits from p2p distribution capabilities via integration of p2p solutions like Kraken and Dragonfly.

 # Decision